loukaspe/VaccinationCenterWithSocketsAndThreads/README.txt

     some Socket writing-reading failed (with errno 104) and the whole program crashes.
     I never got to debug this, and my whole schedule went down.
-    I did not spend as much time as it required due to employment, others lessons and because I got infected to Covid19.
+    I did not spend as much time as it required due to employment, others lessons and because I got infected with Covid19.
     I truly have learned a lot about Pipes, Sockets, Threads etc in this course and I truly believe my effort in all of these Projects is worth the minimum for succeeding in this class.

+    I did not implement at all the logging system and the commands except /travelRequest which is not functioning properly and thus is commented.
+Although not much is working, you can see in the code that I have worked a lot for this project.

     Please be generous at my grading.

 1. The code consists of various classes and the code is (at my best effort) self-